-Note: When the number of luma output samples in horizontal direction is equal to the width of the rendering window, and hor_phase_num ÷ phase_den is equal to ½, the picture is intended to be rendered without applying any horizontal phase shift.
-Correspondingly, when the number of luma output samples in vertical direction is equal to the height of the rendering window, and ver_phase_num ÷ phase_den is equal to ½, the picture is intended to be rendered without applying any vertical phase shift.
+Note: When the number of luma output samples in horizontal direction is equal to the width of the rendering window, and hor_phase_num ÷ ( hor_phase_den_minus1 + 1 ) is equal to ½, the picture is intended to be rendered without applying any horizontal phase shift.
+Correspondingly, when the number of luma output samples in vertical direction is equal to the height of the rendering window, and ver_phase_num ÷ ( ver_phase_den_minus1 + 1 ) is equal to ½, the picture is intended to be rendered without applying any vertical phase shift.

-The phase indication SEI message applies to the current cropped decoded output picture and persists for all subsequent pictures of the current layer in output order with the same value of ph_pic_parameter_set_id as the current picture until one or more of the following conditions are true:
+The phase indication SEI message applies to the current cropped decoded picture and persists for all subsequent pictures of the current layer in output order with the same value of ph_pic_parameter_set_id as the current picture until one or more of the following conditions are true:

 A new CLVS of the current layer begins